Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 ## Assemblies

 Unity supports separate assemblies now and we made use of it to make some of our code `internal`.
 We had to keep them public and keep that part of our API unchanged.
-It was extra work that had no real value for you.
+It was extra work that was yielding no real value for you.

 ## Namespaces